Hetty Voûte: Post-war life

 On 16 December 1946 Hetty Voûte began a new life when she wed Christian Elie Dutilh (1923–1989) in Utrecht.
 Following their marriage, the couple relocated to the Dutch East Indies, where they greeted the arrival of two sons and two daughters.
 When Hetty contracted tuberculosis again in 1953, the family returned to the Netherlands, making their home in Amsterdam's Prinses Marijkestraat.
 She and her husband divorced in 1972.
 Hetty Voûte then became a biology teacher at the Huishoudschool in Amsterdam, a position she held for eight years.
 In her later years, she was a resident of Amsterdam who lived "in an elegant apartment on one of the loveliest streets in the city, just a few blocks from the Anne Frank House".

 Her parents and siblings also survived the war.

 Her brother, Jan Lodewijk Voûte (1904–1962), who was the oldest of the Voûte children, was known by friends and family as "Lodie," and was one of the two Voûte brothers who co-published a Dutch Resistance newspaper during World War II (an activity for which he was ultimately arrested and imprisoned by Nazi officials), went on to become a Dutch diplomat.
 Assigned to posts in Madrid, Spain; Rio de Janeiro and São Paulo, Brazil; The Hague; and Santiago, Chile, he was appointed as the Netherlands' ambassador to Chile in 1960 – a position he held until his death there from heart disease on 24 October 1962.
 His remains were returned to the Netherlands for interment at the General Cemetery in Noordwijk on 5 November 1962.

 Her brother, Paul Antoine Voûte, M.D.
-(1906–1971), who had been a respected physician in The Hague at the start of World War II and was imprisoned for helping Hetty Voûte with her child rescue activities during the war, continued to practice medicine, was declared with his wife, Margaret to be Righteous Among the Nations by Yad Vashem on 28 March 2012.
+(1906–1971), who had been a respected physician in The Hague at the start of World War II and was imprisoned for helping Hetty Voûte with her child rescue activities during the war, continued to practice medicine, and he and his wife Margaret were declared to be Righteous Among the Nations by Yad Vashem on 28 March 2012.

-Jan Reinier Voûte (1908–1993), who was the third of the Voûte children and had been a lawyer with Amsterdam firm of Loeff and Van der Ploeg, Lawyers & Notaries prior to the war, went on to serve as a member of the Provincial States of North Holland from 1966 to 1980, and as a member of the Senate of the States General from 1976 to 1980.
+Jan Reinier Voûte (1908–1993), the third of the Voûte children, had been a lawyer with Amsterdam firm of Loeff and Van der Ploeg, Lawyers & Notaries prior to the war, went on to serve as a member of the Provincial States of North Holland from 1966 to 1980, and as a member of the Senate of the States General from 1976 to 1980.
 Chairman of the foundation supporting Amsterdam's Rembrandt House Museum, he also founded and chaired the Dutch-Indonesia Society, and was knighted on 21 September 1978 as an officer in the Order of Orange-Nassau.